pt314/Minesweeper/README.md

 Player actions
 --------------

-- Clear cell: click
+- Clear cell (click)

-- Toggle flag: Alt + click
+- Toggle flag (Alt + click)

-- Clear surrounding cells: Ctrl + click
+- Clear surrounding cells (Ctrl + click):
+  Surrounding cells are only cleared if the starting cell has been previously cleared and the number of surrounding flags is equal to the number of surrounding mines.

 Game timer